 Balancing fun and learning is not always easy, and these solutions can help make your classroom the home of both.

 Students won't engage in a space where they don't feel comfortable, period.

-Students are not professional collaborators.
+Students are not expert collaborators.
 But they can be.

-Set students up for success in your classroom, and you'll eliminate frustration and fear that distract from learning.
-You can't expect students to automatically know how you would like them to participate, how to to collaborate well, or how to kindly disagree with other students.
+You can't expect students to automatically know how you would like them to participate, how to collaborate well, or how to kindly disagree with other students.
 Sometimes you need to go back to the basics, and the beginning of the school year is a great opportunity to do just that.
-A few ways to do that are:
+A couple of ideas include:

-1) Lay out guidelines for your students on participation-- ask them what they think is fair, and get them involved in the discussion.
-Laying guidelines means your expectations are out in the open, and we decrease any "surprises" for students on your participation desires while also encouraging them to get involved in class discussion.
+Laying guidelines means your expectations are out in the open and decrease any "surprises" for students on your participation desires while also encouraging them to get involved in class discussion.

-3) Teach your students how to respond when they disagree with ideas, such as saying "I liked that (student) did (this), and I wonder if they could have also done (this)".
-Not getting worked up over disagreements is a skill many adults don't have, so don't anticipate your students to being perfect at it.
+Teach your students how to respond when they disagree others, such as saying "I liked that (student) did (this), and I wonder if they could have also done (this)".

 4. Get your Students Involved in the Learning Process

-...it's difficult to encourage students to participate of their own free will.
+It’s difficult to encourage students to participate freely.
 Classrooms are often spaces where students feel powerless and may not be comfortable speaking up.
 By creating a space that is welcoming of all opinions and answers, while utilizing different learning techniques and empowering your students, your lessons can help foster a space where students are engaged and empowered by their education.